South Florida vs. Temple NCAA Football Odds, Plays and Insights | October 23, 2021

 Temple Stats and Trends

-- So far this season Temple has two wins against the spread.

-- This season, the Owls have just one against the spread win in three games as an underdog of 2.5 points or more.
+- The Owls have been underdogs by 2.5 points or more three times this season and covered the spread once.

-- Temple's games this season have eclipsed the over/under three times in five opportunities (60%).
+- Temple's games this season have gone over the total in three out of five opportunities (60%).

-- When Temple scores more than 35.3 points, it is 1-1 against the spread and 2-0 overall.
+- Temple is 1-1 against the spread and 2-0 overall in games when it puts up more than 35.3 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.